 - a) Prior to the hearing, decisions relating to procedure may be dealt with by the Chair of the Panel acting alone. - b) The hearing is not a court of law and the conduct of the hearing shall be at the Panel's discretion which will be based on fairness and informality, but should not normally differ substantially from the procedure outlined in the Chair of the Panel's (or the clerk's) letter to the parents (see Section B4.2(h)). - c) The Panel's role is to review the Head's decision, which will involve: - considering if it was fair and reasonable in all the circumstances, taking into account that the Head's decision was made on the balance of probabilities. - considering if permanent exclusion was a proportionate sanction; and - deciding if reinstatement of the pupil would be possible (if sought), taking into account the impact of such re-instatement on other members of the school community (both staff and pupils). - d) In forming its views, the Panel must ensure that each party is given equal opportunity to put its case fully, and that it gives sufficient consideration both to the procedures followed and reasoning employed by the school, and to the pupil's explanation of her/his behaviour.
 It must take a fair and impartial view, and ask as many questions as necessary to elicit all relevant information to enable it to form a balanced view. - e)The Panel may refuse to consider matters of which written notice has not been given if they consider that so doing would be prejudicial to a fair and effective consideration of the Appeal. - f) Additional material may not generally be submitted at the hearing unless the Panel considers that the absence of such material would prejudice either party's case (see Section B4.2(g)).
-In no circumstances may the school introduce new grounds for the exclusion at this stage. - g) All documents are to be treated by all concerned as confidential. - h)The parents may be accompanied to the hearing by one other person.
+In no circumstances may the school introduce new grounds for the exclusion at this stage. - g) All documents are to be treated by all concerned as confidential. - h) The parents may be accompanied to the hearing by one other person.
 The pupil may also be accompanied if he/she wishes.
 The accompanying person(s) may be a relative or a friend.
-It is not appropriate for the parents to have a legal representative at the
+It is not appropriate for the parents to have a legal representative at the hearing.
+The Head will be accompanied by a member of her Senior Leadership Team, typically, the Senior colleague who conducted the initial investigation under B(1.1).
+In the case of Junior School pupils, it will not usually be appropriate for them to be present during the hearing, due to their age.
+It is left to the discretion of the Chair of the Panel to make a decision around a pupil's attendance for all or part of the hearing.

-- hearing.
-The Head will be accompanied by a member of her Senior Leadership Team, typically, the Senior colleague who conducted the initial investigation under B(1.1). - i) Either party may request that witnesses be present to present their evidence or point of view and this will be agreed by the Chair of the Panel.
-The Panel does not however have the power to compel the attendance of any witness to the hearing and it may be more appropriate for witness evidence to be put forward in the form of a witness statement. - j) The clerk to the Governing Board will act as a clerk to provide advice on the exclusion process and handle administrative arrangements and will take a note of the proceedings.
+- j) Either party may request that witnesses be present to present their evidence or point of view and this will be agreed by the Chair of the Panel.
+The Panel does not however have the power to compel the attendance of any witness to the hearing and it may be more appropriate for witness evidence to be put forward in the form of a witness statement. - k) The clerk to the Governing Board will act as a clerk to provide advice on the exclusion process and handle administrative arrangements and will take a note of the proceedings.